Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 ## Role-Based Access Control

-When RBAC is enabled for a Portal, the option to configure access policies for Developers on APIs will be available during publishing.
+When RBAC is enabled for a Portal, the option to configure API access policies for Developers will be available when [publishing](/dev-portal//portals/publishing) the API to a portal.
 Otherwise, any logged in Developer can see any published API that is set to `Visibility: public`.

 <!--
 ### {site.konnect_short_name} Dev Portal API